 With all the values we got before, the only information we are missing is the number of spells casted per second, on average.
 In order to get this value, I checked a large number of healing parses I had on different trial bosses, and just did the fraction

-Argonians have no magicka recovery or cost reduction bonuses coming from their racial passives.
-The results show that without worm, cost reduction becomes better than magicka recovery when you get close to 0.88 spell casted per second (and after), however, if we consider that I didn’t get a parse with a number of spells casted per second higher than 0.85, it seems that a magicka recovery recovery glyph will bring better sustain.
+Argonians or high elves have no magicka recovery or cost reduction bonuses coming from their racial passives.
+The results show that without worm, cost reduction becomes better than magicka recovery when you get close to 0.8 spell casted per second (and after).
+However, this is pretty much impossible to get in a real fight with mechanics.

-Bretons have a –3% cost reduction bonus Magicka Mastery) but no magicka recovery bonuses coming from their racial passives.
-From the plot, we can see that a magicka recovery glyph will bring more sustain than a cost reduction glyph, also they get close when you reach ~0.9 spell casted per second.
+Bretons have a –7% cost reduction bonus (Magicka Mastery) but no magicka recovery bonuses coming from their racial passives.
+From the plot, we can see that a magicka recovery glyph will bring more sustain than a cost reduction glyph, although they get close when you reach ~0.9 spell casted per second.

 This result is, however, in average over an entire fight.
 A cost reduction glyph will be more potent in a short period of a fight where you spam spells.
 However, if you can sustain these short periods with a magicka recovery glyph, you will get overall a better sustain with this magicka recovery glyph.

-Note that in this article, I also omitted the potential use of an asylum staff, that provides up to -30% cost reduction on a 3s time-lapse.
+Note that in this article, I also omitted the potential use of an asylum staff, that provides up to -30% cost reduction for 3s.
 Using this staff makes cost reduction jewels even less interesting.